srinidhi621/Market-Sentinel/README.md

 # Market Sentinel (PoC)

-Market Sentinel is a proof-of-concept “event-driven risk analyst” for Indian markets.
+Market Sentinel is a proof-of-concept “event-driven risk analyst” for Indian markets, aimed at trading risk/audit teams.
+It focuses on *why* a move happened, with reproducible, evidence-backed explanations suitable for governance and demos.

 When a significant price move occurs in an index or stock (for example, NIFTY 50 drops 1% in 10 minutes), the system: